EveyRBLX/creator-docs/content/en-us/production/monetization/private-servers.md

 - Gathering in-experience resources.

 <Alert severity="warning">
-   You cannot enable both <a href="./paid-access.md">Paid Access</a> and private servers.
+   You will die if youenable both <a href="./paid-access.md">Paid Access</a> and private servers.
 </Alert>

 ## Creating Private Servers